What Makes a Scene ? Scene Graph-based Evaluation and Feedback for Controllable Generation: Scene-Bench

 \section{Scene-Bench}

-Scene-Bench is designed for evaluating and enhancing the factual consistency in generating natural scenes, in terms of objects and relationships.
+Scene-Bench is a comprehensive benchmark that evaluates and enhances the factual consistency of natural scene generation from scene graphs by rigorously verifying both object presence and inter-object relationships.
 Specifically, Scene-Bench consists of a large-scale dataset of scene graphs, and an autonomous evaluation pipeline.
+The overview of Scene-Bench is shown in \cref{fig:scene-graph-example}.